ISA2024 Schedule

 10.00-10.15Microstructure Analysis and Coloring Mechanism of the Jian BowlsW.
 Li6

-10.15-10.30Transformation and Adoption: 8th-13th Century Technical Innovations in Pottery in Raqqa Syri a within a Comparative Study between it and Chinese Turquoise-Glazed WL.
+10.15-10.30Transformation and Adoption: 8th-13th Century Technical Innovations in Pottery in Raqqa Syri a within a Comparative Study between it and Chinese Turquoise-Glazed WareL.
 Qin6

 10.45-11.15Morning tea